 One visible aspect of an organisation's promotion of equality and diversity (E&D) values is the topics, speakers and accessibility of organised events.
 We believe that by explicitly considering E&D issues at conferences and events we will be able to reflect the broad demographic of our Members, Fellows, co-workers and patients.
-My personal belief is that Emergency Medicine is one of the more diverse, fair, equal and diverse specialities.
+We believe that emergency medicine is one of the more diverse, fair, equal and diverse specialities.
 It is important that our events reflect this.